On Choosing the Poems

 Kornfeld speculates that the poem captures the magic of the evening through the movement of fairies, or “little Men / To Houses unperceived,” and wonders why they are all masculine.
 More appropriate for our theme is the naming of “Robins” as central actors in the magical enactment.
 An anonymous commentator on Kornfeld’s post embraces the puzzlement the poem produces “because the poem centers on a mystery that is just at the limits of our understanding.”
 All of the voices on Kornfeld's post about the poem wonder about and offer various readings for the last line, asking who the “you” is and what missing or finding “the Road” means.

-Another commentator points out that while the speaker of this poem seems to be in on the mystery she says “promised ne’er to tell,” in an earlier poem, “The skies cant keep their secret!”
+Another commentator points out that while the speaker of this poem seems to be in on the mystery she says she “promised ne’er to tell,” in an earlier poem, “The skies cant keep their secret!”
 (F213, J191), also involving a bird, the speaker perceives the secret but is outside of the mystic loop and chooses to keep it that way:

 It's finer – not to know –